immersive-web/webxr-test-api/explainer.md

   bool selectionStarted = false;
   // should this input source send a select immediately upon connection? bool selectionClicked = false;
+  // Initial button state for any buttons beyond the primary that are supported.
+  // If empty, only the primary button is supported. sequence<FakeXRButtonStateInit> supportedButtons;
   // If not set the controller is assumed to not be tracked.
   FakeXRRigidTransformInit gripOrigin;
 };